 In 2018, we exhibited a twenty year retrospective of Mr. Brinsfield's paintings.
 Read the essay by James Martin for the restrospective exhibition - link is below the resume at the right.
 See our Exhibitions page for more information on that exhibition.

-See below on our News page for recent news on Mr. Brinsfield including new 2019 paintings.
+See below on our News page for recent news on Mr. Brinsfield.
 In 2020, Mr. Brinsfield has been busy in the studio creating many new small scale paintings and now moving on to larger scaled paintings.

 And finally see our YouTube channel for three interesting video interviews with Mr. Brinsfield on aspects of his work.